akhealth/EIS-Modernization/code-review-checklist.md

 ## Checklist

+- [ ] review the pull request itself, to get oriented
+	- [ ] read the description of the pull request, which should summarize the changes made
+	- [ ] read through every task on the Scrum board that's encompassed by this pull request
+	- [ ] read the description of every commit that comprises the pull request
 - [ ] deploy the site on your system
 	- [ ] test all functionality in all major browsers, emphasizing the functionality that this pull request addresses
 		- [ ] the browser to test the most thoroughly is Internet Explorer 11 on Windows 10